MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-infrastructure-as-code-enablement.md

 **Modifying the monthly cap for malware scanning**:

-To modify the monthly threshold for malware scanning in your storage accounts, simply adjust the `capGBPerMonth` parameter to your preferred value.
+To modify the monthly threshold for malware scanning in your storage accounts, adjust the `capGBPerMonth` parameter to your preferred value.
 This parameter sets a cap on the maximum data that can be scanned for malware each month, per storage account.
-If you want to permit unlimited scanning, assign the value "-1".
+If you want to permit unlimited scanning, assign the value *-1*.
 The default limit is set at 5,000 GB.

 **Disabling features**: